wp-plugins/formidable/readme.txt

 * PRO: Correctly check uniqueness of post fields when there are no other error messages
 * PRO: If using a number field with the value "0" that is linked through a data from entries field, show 0 instead of nothing
 * PRO: Update for more accurate checking for hierarchal taxonomies when saving posts
+* PRO: Evaluate numbers as numeric instead of a string for conditional logic for hiding and showing fields
 * PRO: Fix to allow tags fields and other fields in the same form that are mapped to the same taxonomy
 * PRO: Fixed conditional logic to work correctly when dependent on the value "0"
 * PRO: Fixed display of shortcodes inside the before or after content areas of the custom display if nesting [get param=something]